20 Good Graduation Party Food Ideas For Crowd

 Graduation Cap Cupcakes

-These fun cupcakes look like little graduation caps.
-Start with your favorite cupcakes, frosted with chocolate or vanilla icing.
-To make the caps, place a small chocolate square (like a Ghirardelli chocolate square) on top of each cupcake.
-Use a small strip of licorice or candy to make a tassel and attach it with a tiny dot of icing.
-If you want to match school colors, use colored candy melts or sprinkles.
+These cupcakes were loved by all.
+They look fun, like little graduation caps, and were easy to make, too.
+We got store-bought chocolate cupcakes, frosted them with chocolate or vanilla icing.
+To make the caps, we place a small chocolate square (Ghirardelli chocolate square) on top of each cupcake. made a narrow strip of licorice and attached it to the square chocolate with a tiny dot of icing and secured it with an M&M. We found this recipe here.

 Chocolate-Covered Strawberries

 Chocolate-covered strawberries are simple but always a favorite.
 Use fresh strawberries and melt chocolate chips in the microwave.
-Dip each strawberry into the melted chocolate letting the excess drip off then place them on parchment paper to harden.
-To make them more special sprinkle some sprinklers or use colored candy melts to match school colors.
+Dip each strawberry into the melted chocolate, letting the excess drip off, then place them on parchment paper to harden.
+To make them more special, sprinkle some sprinkles or use colored candy melts to match school colors.

 Rice Krispie Treats with Drizzle